 Substantial Writing/Option A

-IT IS YOUR RESPONSIBILITY to register for the appropriate credits to satisfy the substantial writing/option A requirement.
-A limited number of seminars may restrict the number of students that may write a substantial paper in a seminar. i.e., not all students that win a seat in a seminar will be able to satisfy substantial writing/option A. Please check course descriptions.
-A professor may want to require permission to register for the writing credit of their seminar.
-Therefore, you should take this into account.
+- IT IS YOUR RESPONSIBILITY to register for the appropriate credits to satisfy the Substantial Writing/Option A requirement.
+A limited number of seminars may restrict the number of students that may write a substantial paper in a seminar. (i.e., not all students that win a seat in a seminar will be able to satisfy Substantial Writing/Option A. Please check course descriptions.
+A professor may require permission to register for the writing credit of their seminar.
+Therefore, you should take this into account.)

 Substantial Writing/Option A is described as follows: